Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing

-Evaluating energies like ARAP directly on implicit surfaces is challenging: properties like edge-length cannot be computed without applying a discretization scheme, and equivalent properties do not necessarily exist for isosurfaces.
+Evaluating energies such as ARAP directly on implicit surfaces is challenging: properties like edge lengths cannot be computed without applying a discretization scheme, and equivalent properties do not necessarily exist for isosurfaces.
 Alternating between both representations is certainly possible \cite{mehta2022level}, but it is expensive and inherits the sensitivity to discretization choices \cite{gpnf}.
-To counter this, we propose a new patch-based meshing for implicit representations that is 1) efficient to compute, even at high resolution, 2) not sensitive to the specific choice of discretization, and 3) can be used on all isosurfaces to cover the complete geometric information of the neural field.
-Along with local patch meshing, our work proposes multiple other significant contributions: \begin{itemize} \item adapting the evaluation of the ARAP energy for handling implicit representations; \item providing an efficient method for handle-guided deformation of implicit surfaces and neural fields (see \Cref{fig:teaser}); \item introducing a viable and efficient alternative for deforming high-resolution meshes. \end{itemize}
+To counter this, we propose a new patch-based meshing for implicit representations which is 1) efficient to compute even at high resolution, 2) not sensitive to the specific choice of discretization, and 3) can be used on all isosurfaces to cover the complete geometric information of the neural field.
+Along with local patch meshing, our work proposes multiple other significant contributions: \begin{itemize} \item \EditText{Extending the ARAP estimation of the thin-shell energy to neural representations;} \item Providing an efficient method for handle-guided deformation of neural fields (see \Cref{fig:teaser}); \item Introducing a robust and efficient alternative for deforming high-resolution meshes. \end{itemize}

-\section{Related Work}
+\section{Related work}